catehardy/catehardy/README.md

 ### Hi there, I'm Cate 👋

-- 🔭 I have a lifelong love of coding and I'm working on a career change into web development
+- 🔭 I have a lifelong love of coding that I'm channeling into a career change to web development
-- 🌱 I’m currently learning JavaScript
+- 🌱 Am currently learning JavaScript and React by working on an open source project
 - 📫 You can reach me at <a href="https://twitter.com/CoderCate" target="blank">Twitter</a> or <a href="https://www.linkedin.com/in/cate-hardy-9a9843222/" target="blank">LinkedIn</a>
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I love rock climbing and indoor bouldering (it's a workout with problem-solving built in!)